 Great systemic review in the July-August issue of Journal of Athletic Training reviewing noncontact mechanisms of ACL injuries.
 Actually the issue has a few articles that I like and will be reviewing in future posts.
-While non of this information in this article is necessarily new, the authors did a great job putting all the relevant information together in one resource.
+While none of the information in this article is necessarily new, the authors did a great job putting all the relevant information together in one resource.

 The authors reviewed articles from 1950-2007 and overview many factors associated with noncontact injuries including: